georgetown-analytics/Formula1/README.md

     │
     ├── Data Wrangling     <- Jupyter notebooks that wrangled data.
     │
-    ├── Evaluation         <- Trained and serialized models, model predictions, or model summaries │
+    ├── Evaluation         <- Trained and serialized models, model predictions, or model summaries.
+    │
     ├── Exploratory Data   <- Includes workbooks of all our EDA files.
     │       Analysis